Rock the Boat (Aaliyah song): Background

+Production

 The video's dance routine was choreographed by Aaliyah's close friend Fatima Robinson and dancers in the video included Carmit Bachar, Denosh Bennett, Nadine Ellis and Electrik Red members Binkie and Lesley.
 There wasn't a lot of time to rehearse choreography and they rehearsed three days before production began in a Miami dance studio.
-Robinson stated, "We only did a few days, it wasn’t long at all, But [Aaliyah] was an amazing dancer, and caught on really fast.
-Sometimes, she felt like she couldn’t get it, but I would push her a little harder, [and say,] ‘You got this.”
-Recalling her experience with Aaliyah Ellis said, “Aaliyah was there for all the rehearsals, “She came in and learned along with us, hung out with us, and was very, very cool.
-That’s the memory of her that stands out for me.
-There have been artists who, when they don’t have to be around the dancers, will step into another room or will get there with just enough time to learn the choreography and move on with their day.
+Robinson stated, "We only did a few days, it wasn't long at all, But [Aaliyah] was an amazing dancer, and caught on really fast.
+Sometimes, she felt like she couldn't get it, but I would push her a little harder, [and say,] 'You got this."
+Recalling her experience with Aaliyah Ellis said, "Aaliyah was there for all the rehearsals, "She came in and learned along with us, hung out with us, and was very, very cool.
+That's the memory of her that stands out for me.
+There have been artists who, when they don't have to be around the dancers, will step into another room or will get there with just enough time to learn the choreography and move on with their day.
 But she really wanted to be there.
-It just reminded me how much of a girl she still was.”
+It just reminded me how much of a girl she still was."

 On August 22, she filmed both the underwater and green screen scenes for the video in Miami, Florida.
-Ellis, "had been cast as Aaliyah’s “mirror” for the green screen portion—a dance partner who reflected Aaliyah's “hip swivels".
-The idea for the mirror dance moves "stemmed from Robinson’s natural meshing with Aaliyah when they danced together, which she likened to synchronized swimming."
+Ellis, "had been cast as Aaliyah's "mirror" for the green screen portion—a dance partner who reflected Aaliyah's "hip swivels".
+The idea for the mirror dance moves "stemmed from Robinson's natural meshing with Aaliyah when they danced together, which she likened to synchronized swimming."
 After filming the green screen portion, "the crew decamped for a hotel swimming pool", where Aaliyah was filmed underwater.
 The following day, Aaliyah and employees of Virgin Records America flew to the Bahamas on two flights using a Fairchild Metro III, chartered through Sky Limo.
 Nearly 60 people worked on the video in the Bahamas.
-Upon her Arrival to the Bahamas, Aaliyah began filming very early on the beach by 6:30 AM on August 24.
+Upon her arrival to the Bahamas, Aaliyah began filming very early on the beach by 6:30 AM on August 24.